chauff/cse1500-web-transcripts/_lectures/node2.md

 ### :bangbang: Express and templates

- *How do templates tie in with the Express framework?* So far, we have used the REPL to show off some of EJS' capabilities.
-It turns out that so-called **views** can be easily configured with Express.
+ By now you might be asking why we are doing this.
+So far, we have only used Node's REPL to show off some of EJS' capabilities.
+The REPL though is only for playing around with short code snippets, it does not bring us closer to a server-side script with templating enabled.
+For that, we need Express. *How do templates tie in with the Express framework?* It turns out that so-called **views** can be easily configured with Express.
 Not only that, an application can also make use of several template engines at the same time.

 Three steps are involved: